Fly Fishing in Glacier Country

 Great Bear Wilderness Trips

 In 1978, the Great Bear Wilderness was established as a corridor linking the Bob Marshall Wilderness and Glacier National Park.
 The Park and wilderness areas combined total of approximately 3 million acres, one of the largest tract of protected lands in the lower contiguous United States.
 Flowing through the heart of this rugged and beautiful landscape, the Upper Middle Fork of the Flathead River carves its way through the glacial valleys and lush forests of Northwest Montana.
 Years of hard-fought conservation efforts have kept this the most pristine river in the nation.
 As the summer season progresses and the river recedes near the headwaters, you access the river at a point where it is navigable via an easy trail.
 This scenic hike ventures through the beautiful Granite Creek valley and takes about two hours.
 Once you reach the river, you’ll spend the remainder of your trip casting to native Westslope cutthroat trout and rainbow trout and camping along the Upper Middle Fork of the Flathead.
-These trips can be customized to be 4 to 5 days and cover 17 miles.
+These trips can be customized to be 4 to 5 days and cover about 16 miles.
 The first morning starts off with an easy 5.5 mile hike on Granite Creek trail down to the river.
 From there, the next 3 or 4 days will be spent floating and wading your way down the river during the day and camping during the night.
-On day 5 of the trip, there’s opportunity to hike up to an alpine lake to cast for Yellowstone Cutthroat trout.
+On the last day of the trip, there’s opportunity to hike up to an alpine lake to cast for Yellowstone Cutthroat trout.

 Boats and Equipment